hoppinjohnz/functional-react-spa-starter/README.md

 ## redux

 `redux` is a state management library.
 It works by creating a global state object and exposing functions to connect component state to the central store.
 Redux features only one way to alter state, "dispatching an action to the store".
-The "store" is the global state object.
-A store is comprised of one or more "reducers".
+The "store" is the global state object, comprised of one or more "reducers".
 A "reducer" is a function that takes in a chunk of state and an "action" and returns a new chunk of state.
-An "action" is an object containing a `type` and any other data needed to update state.
-This is a _Good Idea™_ because it allows for the decoupling of state changing business logic from render logic and makes UI components 100% pure render functions.
+An "action" is an object containing a `type` and optionally, any other data needed to update state.
+This is typically passed on `action.payload`.

 ## redux-thunk